-Guest Pass History -- Click this to see temporary hyperlinks that you have created for others to view your (private) photos on Flickr.
+Guest Pass History -- Click this to see temporary hyperlinks that you have created for others to view your (private) photos.
 You can click Expire to tell Flickr to make a link stop working.

 Your Printing Location -- Click Tell Us Where You Are In The World to select what country you live in.
 This will let Flickr know where to ship any "creations" that you design with your photos.

 Account Links -- This is where any third-party applications or services you have authorized to use Flickr will show up.
 You can disconnect these services here, if you wish.